DrAlzahraniProjects/csusb_spring26_cse5140_team1/README.md

 ```bash
 git pull origin main
 ```
-Cloning directly inside **NRP JupyterHub** ensures the full folder structure is preserved and avoids manual upload issues.
+Cloning inside **NRP JupyterHub** keeps the project organized and prevents file upload problems.

 ---

 ## Step 2: Dataset Access

-The dataset (~151 MB) is not stored directly in the repository.
+The dataset (about 151 MB) is too large to store directly inside the repository.

-To ensure **reproducibility** without exceeding GitHub size limits:
+To keep everything organized and reproducible:

-- The dataset is hosted as a **GitHub Release asset (v1.0)**.
+- The dataset is stored as a **GitHub Release asset (v1.0)**.
-- The notebook automatically downloads the dataset if it is not already present.
+- The notebook automatically downloads it if it is missing.
-- The file is saved locally inside the **data/** directory using a relative path.
+- The file is saved inside the **data/** folder.
-- No manual upload or **Kaggle API access** is required.
+- You do not need to manually upload anything.
+- You do not need Kaggle API access.

-The contents of the **data/** directory are excluded via **.gitignore** to prevent large files from being committed to version control.
+The **data/** folder is excluded using **.gitignore** so large files are not uploaded to GitHub by mistake.

 ---

 ## Step 3: Run the Notebooks

-In Jupyter, navigate to the **notebooks/** directory.
+In Jupyter, navigate to the **notebooks/** folder.
 Run the notebooks in the following order:

 1. **NN_Analysis.ipynb**